pokerfuse online poker news

 The inaugural Triton One series took place in Jeju in September, featuring a schedule of 15 events, with buy-ins starting as low as $2,000.
 The Main Event came with a price tag of just $8,000, and the series attracted an impressive number of players who wanted to experience the prestige of this elite competition.

-The Main Event title went to Joshua Gebissa, who pocketed $975,225, taking a lion’s share of the overall $7.6 million prize pool.
+The Main Event title went to Joshua Gebissa, who pocketed $975,225, taking the lion’s share of the overall $7.6 million prize pool.
 Players can expect more Triton One stops in the near future.

 Triton Poker Live History & Highlights

-Triton Poker was created by Richard Yong and Paul Phua, rich businessmen and great poker enthusiasts who wanted to build something special and unique, catering to the high-roller poker scene that they’ve been a part of for many years.
+Triton Poker was created by Richard Yong and Paul Phua, wealthy businessmen and great poker enthusiasts who wanted to build something special and unique catering to the high-roller poker scene that they’ve been a part of for many years.

 The very first event of the new series took place in the Philippines, gathering the likes of Fedor Holz, Dan “Jungleman” Cates, and many more big names.

-The tour is spearheaded by Andy Wong, the CEO, and, in addition to bringing the high-level experience for the players, it also focuses on creating high-quality content for poker fans worldwide.
+The tour is spearheaded by Andy Wong, the CEO.
+In addition to providing a high-level experience for players, it also focuses on creating high-quality content for poker fans worldwide.

 There is also a charitable component to the series.
 Triton Impact (originally Triton for Charity) is dedicated to using the poker platform for a variety of philanthropic endeavors and creating a real impact on the world that goes well beyond the felt.